DeepWok/mase/machop/sphinx_docs/source/modules/documentation/tutorials/passes/interface/masert/tensorrt/tensorRT_quantization_tutorial.md

 mg_original = deepcopy_mase_graph(mg)
 ```

-    [32mINFO    [0m [34mLoaded pytorch lightning checkpoint from ../../../mase_output/jsc-toy-cls_jsc/best.ckpt[0m
+    [32mINFO    [0m [34mLoaded pytorch lightning checkpoint from ../../../mase_output/jsc-toy_cls_jsc-pre-trained/best.ckpt[0m
-    I0318 13:22:01.808165 139755614467904 checkpoint_load.py:85] Loaded pytorch lightning checkpoint from ../../../mase_output/jsc-toy-cls_jsc/best.ckpt
+    I0329 12:52:38.088409 139924298352448 checkpoint_load.py:85] Loaded pytorch lightning checkpoint from ../../../mase_output/jsc-toy_cls_jsc-pre-trained/best.ckpt

 ### Section 1.1 Fake Quantization

 Firstly, we fake quantize the module in order to perform calibration and fine tuning before actually quantizing - this is only used if we have int8 calibration as other precisions are not currently supported within [pytorch-quantization](https://docs.nvidia.com/deeplearning/tensorrt/pytorch-quantization-toolkit/docs/index.html#) library.

-This is acheived through the `tensorrt_fake_quantize_transform_pass` which goes through the model, either by type or by name, replaces each layer appropriately to a fake quantized form if the `quantize` parameter is set in the default config (`passes.tensorrt_quantize.default.config`) or on a per name or type basis.
+This is acheived through the `tensorrt_fake_quantize_transform_pass` which goes through the model, either by type or by name, replaces each layer appropriately to a fake quantized form if the `quantize` parameter is set in the default config (`passes.tensorrt.default.config`) or on a per name or type basis.

 Currently the quantizable layers are:
 - Linear